 Disneyland Paris is committed to providing a safe and accessible environment for all guests.

 Disneyland Paris is committed to providing a safe and accessible environment for all guests.
-Information and services are available every step of the way, from the booking experience on our website, at our central reservation center or with our valued trade associates, to the experience across our entire resort once guests arrive including accessibility maps and tailored guides, dedicated access cards, adapted attractions, entertainment offerings, shopping and dining facilities, disabled-friendly hotel rooms and facilities, adapted transportation and priority parking, as well as dedicated Cast Members to provide support.
+Information and services are available every step of the way, from the booking experience on our website, at our central reservation center or with our valued trade associates, to the experience across our entire resort once guests arrive including accessibility maps and tailored guides, dedicated access cards, audio descritpion, adapted attractions, entertainment offerings, shopping and dining facilities, disabled-friendly hotel rooms and facilities, adapted transportation and priority parking, as well as dedicated Cast Members to provide support.
 We continue to address a diverse range of disabilities and special needs – including hearing, mental, motor and visual – to deliver an exceptional guest experience.

-As of December 3, 2021, our MagicALL approach includes an accessibility program which increases priority access to up to 58 attractions at Disneyland Park and Walt Disney Studios Park.
+Since December 3, 2021, our MagicALL approach includes an accessibility program which increases priority access to up to 58 attractions at Disneyland Park and Walt Disney Studios Park.
 To accomplish this, we now empower guests to evaluate their own autonomy and decide which attractions they can experience, depending on attraction safety access conditions and level of autonomy.
 We also have revised priority and easy access vehicle loading and evacuation procedures, working closely with safety and rescue teams.
 With these updates, we are providing additional training to Cast Members in guest-facing roles, in addition to existing training on welcoming guests with disabilities, accessibility procedures and special features available in locations such as shops and restaurants.
 We continue to work with recognized experts to lead specific courses on how to better welcome guests.

 For more information, please visit our dedicated webpage for Visitors with Disabilities or Special Needs, where you will find the latest Accessibility Guide and Accessibility Maps, among other resources.
 Information is also available onsite during your visit.